HarryShomer/pod-recommender/README.md

 # Podcast Episode Recommendation Engine

-NOTE: Ignore everything in the models directory as it is out of date.
+NOTE: Ignore the create_models.py file for now as it's out of date.

 ## Steps to get the models

 * As of right now you can scrape the all the data by running the scrape_npr.py file.
 It shouldn't take too long to run.

-* TODO: Get more data

-* TODO: Process/Clean Data
+* TODO: Finish processing/cleaning Data

 * TODO: Create the model